jonhrib/jonhrib/README.md

 Hello! 🙃

-👨‍💻 My name is João Vitor Souza and my nickname is jonhrib!
+👨‍💻 My name is João Vitor and my nickname is jonhrib!

 🔍 I'm a researcher in the field of Ux.